tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/about.md

 I received B.S. degrees in Applied Mathematics and Computer Science & Computer Engineering from University of Southern California, currently pursuing an M.S. degree in Computer Science at USC. <span style="color:red"> I am applying to PhDs for fall 2027 admission cycle.</span>

-My research interests are at the intersection of <span style="font-weight: 500;">control theory, formal methods, and machine learning</span>, with applications in autonomous systems, cyber-physical systems, and robotics.
-Specifically, I am interested in bridging theory and practice by developing verifiable safety frameworks and validating them on real-world autonomous systems such as self-driving vehicles.
+My research interests lie at the intersection of <span style="font-weight: 500;">formal methods, cyber-physical systems and safe autonomy</span>.
+Specifically, I am interested in developing expressive spatio-temporal logics and quantitative semantics, designing verifiable safety frameworks for autonomous systems under uncertainty, and validating them on safety-critical applications such as autonomous driving.

-<span style="font-weight: 500;">Keywords:</span> temporal logic, probabilistic verification, MPC, HJ-reachability, CBF-CLF

 ---

-Fun fact: Besides my favourite Einstein quote, I also love the following claim by the great mathematician Gauss that, *‘Mathematics is the queen of the sciences, and number-theory the queen of mathematics.’* First read in a number theory textbook, I was not able to taste the beauty of this sentence until watched this wonderful [video](https://www.youtube.com/watch?v=EK32jo7i5LQ&t=138s) by 3 Blue 1 Brown.
-Couldn't described how fascinating it is to simply see that "it all just happened", beyond imagination.
+Fun fact: Besides my favourite Einstein quote, I also love the following claim that, *‘Mathematics is the queen of the sciences, and number-theory the queen of mathematics,’* by the great mathematician Gauss.
+I first read this sentence in a number theory textbook and was not able to taste its beauty, until I watched this wonderful [video](https://www.youtube.com/watch?v=EK32jo7i5LQ&t=138s) by 3 Blue 1 Brown.
+It's hard to describe how fascinating it is to simply see that "it all just happened", beyond imagination.

 ---